uktrade/DIT-design-history/app/posts/data-hub/2022-10-21-event-linking-data-to-contacts.md

 ---
 title: Events – Linking event data to Contact records
-description: When syncing data from another system to Data Hub there is not always a unique identifier to tie the data together with a record
+description: When syncing data from another system to Data Hub there is not always a unique identifier to tie the data together with a record.
 author: Jacqueline D'Alcorn
 date: 2022-10-21
 service: Data Hub